GoogleChrome/developer.chrome.com/site/en/blog/extension-news-july-2023/index.md

 ### Highlights {: #doc-highlights }

 - The new [MV3 Migration][mv3-migration] section provides practical ways to convert Manifest V2 extensions to Manifest V3.
 - The [Extension service workers][sw-explainer] guide provides detailed information on extension service workers topics.
-These include how they are registered and updated, what the lifecycle look like, how imports work, and more.
+These include how they are registered and updated, what the lifecycle looks like, how imports work, and more.
 - The [Handle events with service workers][sw-tut] tutorial teaches the basics of extension service workers.
 It builds an omnibox extension that gives you quick access to extension API reference pages.

 ### More updates {: #doc-others }